sic2/pac/README.md

 License: CC by 4.0

 ## isamuni
-[isamuni](https://github.com/sic2/isamuni) is an aggregator of information for Facebook groups.
-The goal is to facilitate the communication and integration across the following parties:

-- Type I : Companies, corporations, startups, and spin-offs in the tech world
-- Type II : Incubators, accellerators, universities, and communities
-- Type III : Students, professionals, and enthusiasts
+[isamuni](https://github.com/sic2/isamuni) is a lazy social network for small communities.
+Forget about chats and posting your mad ideas.
+There are already thousands of other solutions for that. isamuni, instead, aggregates data from multiple selected social networks (e.g. FB, Twitter, NodeBB forums) for a better understanding of what is happening with a commmunity (e.g. tech community of a particular region, football clubs of a certain league, book readers across the country).
+Moreover, isamuni allows individuals and groups of people to create neat and beautiful static pages to tell others how great they are.

 License: MIT

-## sciabaca
+## sciabaca (will be released soon)
-[sciabaca](https://github.com/sic2/sciabaca) is a geo-restricted aggregator of FB events.
+[sciabaca](https://github.com/sic2/sciabaca) is a web application for events aggregated via favara.

 **sciabaca** (or sciàbaca or sciabachèju) is an Siculo-Arabic word meaning: fishing net.
-The Siculo-Arabic language is dead now (IX-XIV century), but we believe the word sciabaca sounds great and its meaning really reflects the purpose of the project.
+The Siculo-Arabic language is dead now (IX-XIV century), but we believe the word sciabaca not only sounds great, but its meaning really reflects the purpose of the project.

 License: MIT

 ## favara
-[favara](https://github.com/sic2/favara) is a very simple and easy to use FB crawler for pages and groups.
+[favara](https://github.com/sic2/favara) is a simple and easy to use crawler for web sources (fb, twitter, nodebb, etc)

-**favara** is a Siculo-Arabic word meaning: water source.
-The Siculo-Arabic language is dead now (IX-XIV century), but we believe the word favara sounds great and its meaning really reflects the purpose of the project.

 License: MIT

 ## unni
 [unni](https://github.com/sic2/unni) is a Telegram Bot that gives info about events from isamuni.

 **unni** is the Sicilian word for where.
-That is one of the main questions people ask about events: where is it? unni, however, provides more information about events than just where that happen.
+That is one of the main questions people ask about events: where is it?

-unni serves the events data from isamuni
+unni currently serves the events data from isamuni and it is available as [@unni_bot](https://telegram.me/unni_bot).

+License: MIT